-The Respondent will be named in this decision, which will be publicly available on the Board's website.
+The Respondent will be named in this decision, which will be

 A summary of the matter will be published by way of an article in the Electron which will focus on the lessons to be learnt from the case lessons.
-The Respondent will be named in the publication.
+The Respondent and location of the offending will not be named in the publication.